Best Practices 30 Day Review

 The wording below has been approved for Committee review by the task team responsible.
 The proposed wording will be voted on during the next Best Practices Meeting.

-TR 2022-06: Excavator Role in Positive Response Proposed Modification of 5-8 Positive Response
+TR 2022-06: Excavator Role in Positive Response Proposed Update of 5-8 Positive Response

 PROPOSED MODIFICATION TO PRACTICE 5-8